WasimAhmad/ActiveDirectory/README.md

 # Connecting OrgChart to Active Directory

 This article is going to show you how to connect OrgChart to active directory using C# in a simple way.
 I made this simple web application using ASP.NET Core.
-The aaplication performs simple operations as showing all users in particular OU, disabeling a user, reseting a password and editing some attributes.
+The aaplication performs simple operations as showing all users in particular OU, disabeling a user, reseting a password, editing some attributes and adding new AD account.

 You should have some basic knowledge of ASP.NET MVC.